Hey Kids (Start Here)

 “Well, his food and water are missing, and I’m ‘pretty sure’ they were relocated by Rush sometime overnight.
 Unless space has given Mendelssohn a whole new set of skills.”

-Telford frowned at the hollowed out bulkhead.
+Telford frowned at the cat supplies in the bulkhead.
 “Well, at least he’s not dead.”

 “Rush,” Telford said, equally dry.
 “When’s the last time you checked on him?”